 Government-by-Government Assessments: Papua New Guinea

-- publishing debt information in a reasonable period of time, including for state-owned enterprises;
+- Publishing debt information in a reasonable period, including for state-owned enterprises;

-- ensuring the supreme audit institution meets international standards of independence and publishes complete audit reports within a reasonable period of time; and
+- Ensuring the supreme audit institution meets international standards of independence and publishes complete audit reports within a reasonable period; and

-- publishing basic information regarding natural resource extraction awards.
+- Making basic information on natural resource extraction awards publicly available.